 5. Ueno

-It is no secret that Ueno is one of the best neighbourhoods to stay in Tokyo.
+It is no secret that Ueno is one of the best neighbourhoods to stay in Tokyo for first-time visitors.
 Ideal for exploring, Ueno sits conveniently on both the Yamanote and JR lines, offering easy access to the city.

 A major perk of staying in Ueno is its proximity to the bustling Ameyoko market.
 This vast open-air market (slightly less famous than Tsukiji but still a popular destination) stretches over 160,000 square feet and offers a treasure trove of street food, izakayas, and shops selling everything imaginable.